At Eternity's Gate (film): Reception

 Manohla Dargis writing for The New York Times gave the film a strong review stating that the film is, "a vivid, intensely affecting portrait of Vincent van Gogh toward the end of his life, the artist walks and walks.
 Head bowed, he looks like a man on a mission, though at other times he seems more like a man at prayer."
-Adam Graham wrote, for the Detroit Times: "Dafoe adds another masterful performance to his resume; his work here is as deep and as piercing as his performance in The Last Temptation of Christ more than 30 years ago."
+Adam Graham wrote, for the Detroit News: "Dafoe adds another masterful performance to his resume; his work here is as deep and as piercing as his performance in The Last Temptation of Christ more than 30 years ago."